Wutras/rdf-graph-visualizer/README.md

 Next generation (generalization of https://gitlab.hs-anhalt.de/both_a/qanaryannotationvisualizationui) of an RDF graph visualizer JavaScript component

+## Running the application

+### Docker

+### Prerequisites

+1. If not yet installed, get the [Docker Engine](https://docs.docker.com/engine/install/).

+### Building and running

+To build and run the application using Docker, follow these steps:

+1. Open a terminal.
+2. Build the image using the following command:

+    ```shell
+    docker build . --tag rdf-graph-visualizer:latest
+    ```

+3. Execute the following command to run the image as a container.
+Replace `RDF_GRAPH_VISUALIZER_PORT` with the port on which the application should be available.

+    ```shell
+    docker run -p RDF_GRAPH_VISUALIZER_PORT:3000 -d --restart on-failure:1 --name rdf-graph-visualizer rdf-graph-visualizer:latest
+    ```

+### With Node and NPM

+To build and run the application using Node and NPM, follow these steps:

+1. Open a terminal.
+2. Install dependencies:

+    ```shell
+    npm ci
+    ```

+3. Start the application:

+    ```shell
+    npm start
+    ```

 ## Configuration

 The entire configuration is stored long-term in the browser's `localStorage`, except for: